What is potassium?

 Dr. Weil’s recommendation for children is the same as for adults.

-People usually get adequate potassium through their diet.
-Most fruits are good sources of potassium, especially bananas, as are dark leafy greens, potatoes and legumes.
+People usually get adequate amounts through their diet.
+Most fruits are good sources, especially bananas, as are dark leafy greens, potatoes and legumes.

 Too much potassium can cause upset stomach, vomiting and diarrhea.
 More serious side effects include irregular heartbeat, mental confusion, tingling or burning sensations in the extremities, and gray skin.